lanseylu/ToDo-App-Laravel-VueJS/README.md

   ```
   npm run dev
   ```
-11. Click the frontend server link, and the open should be there.
+11. Click the frontend server link, and you should be able to use the app.